gruntwork-io/docs/docs/iac/reference/index.md

 # Find a module

-The Library Reference provides a complete listing of the modules, services, and tools included in the Gruntwork IaC Library.
-Find one that suits your needs, or suggest a module if you need something we’re missing.
+This section contains a complete list of the modules, services, and tools included in the Gruntwork IaC Library, along with reference documentation for each.
+For general information on the structure and usage of the Library, refer to our IaC Library docs.
+If you can't find a module or service that suits your needs, let us know at feedback@gruntwork.io.

-If you're already familiar with the IaC Library and are ready to dive right in, you can find the full Service Catalog and Module catalog reference in the left sidebar.

-For an introduction to the Gruntwork IaC Library, check out the [Overview](/iac/overview) page.
-This page introduces the concept of Modules and Services, clarifies their respective purposes, and offers guidance on when and how to effectively utilize them.
-The overview is a great starting point for understanding what the library can offer and how to best navigate it.

 <SearchArea />